gwhilts/ruby_katas/README.md

 ```
 ----

-## Largest Product in a Series
+### Largest Product in a Series

+**Exercise**

-Exercise: Given the string of 1000 digits below, find the largest number produced by multiplying sequential digits of a specified length
+Given the string of 1000 digits below, find the largest number produced by multiplying sequential digits of a specified length

 ```
 7316717653133062491922511967442657474235534919493496983520312774506326239578318